 There are a number of important variables that are contributing to the expansion of the sequencing industry.
 These considerations include unmet clinical demands for improved tools to predict, diagnose, treat, and monitor disease.
 Patient demand, industry investment, legislation that allow the sale of tests without FDA approval, and better understanding of the molecular basis of diseases are some of the other factors that are fuelling the expansion.

 Even though the advanced sequencing business is expanding at a rapid rate, there are still a few important concerns that need to be resolved in order to support future expansion.
 The relatively high total costs of delivering sequencing test results in comparison to other technology platforms, as well as the restricted coverage that is provided by payers, are the primary obstacles that stand in the way of the expansion of this business.
-The sequencing of the whole genome and the exome continue to be relatively expensive because they call for an initial investment in technology, need specialised personnel, and take a significant amount of time to analyse variants.
+The sequencing of the whole genome and the exome continue to be relatively expensive because they call for an initial investment in technology, need specialized personnel, and take a significant amount of time to analyze variants.

 It is anticipated that the price of genetic testing will become much more affordable as the cost of WES continues to fall.
 Make the test available to more people at a more reasonable price.
 In addition, the expansion of this sector has been helped along by medical insurance policies that are based on WES genetic testing.
-On the basis of the recommendations made by medical professionals, quite a few different private health insurance organisations will pay for all of the genetic testing costs or a portion of them.
+On the basis of the recommendations made by medical professionals, quite a few different private health insurance organizations will pay for all of the genetic testing costs or a portion of them.

 In the year 2020, research laboratories and CROs held the largest market share, accounting for 48 percent of the total.
 This is mostly due to the fact that testing is often performed on blood samples acquired from patients and then sent to a laboratory for analysis.
 Analysis.
 The genetic testing services offered by the laboratory cover a wide range of sub-specialities, including chromosomal, molecular, and biochemical analysis.